Hybrid vs. Traditional

 Image by Julia Khan

 Creating meaningful work is an ongoing process that requires continual refinement and improvement.
 Giving and receiving critiques is a major part of this class.
-It will happen in face to face settings and will also take place via Canvas discussions.
+It will happen in face to face settings and will also take place via Canvas discussions and Flickr.
 Instructor feedback will also be available on a daily basis during lab time and office hours in order to get help on assignments while students are actively working on them.
 Students will be required to present their work to the class and engage in an evaluative discussion about each piece.

 Image by Mia King